tumelo-maja/color-sort-game/README.md

 ### Features Left to Implement
 Features that would be good to have in the game and will be reserved for future version releases fo the game.

-1. User feedback form
-This would allow users to share their experience about the stacking game with the developers.
+- **User feedback form** - This would allow users to share their experience about the stacking game with the developers.
 Comments, complaints and suggestion would all be submitted through this form.

 ## Project planning
 In this section, we provide all tasks related to project planning.
 User stories and business goals are defined in this section